Special Assistance Resource Teacher: Concept

-The educational philosophy that was the foundation upon which the Special Assistance Program was built had its origins in these reports.
-That philosophy recognises the profound influence that a child's learning environment has on his behaviour and learning.
-It also acknowledges the right of children to have their learning needs met in common structural and social conditions.
-Arising from this philosophical perspective emerges the inescapable proposition that special assistance for children at risk of illiteracy and innumeracy (over and above the normal learning provisions available to all children) is an essential part of a school's functioning and that the designation of a specially trained resource teacher to provide that assistance to children, their classroom teachers and their parents is an integral part of a team approach to curriculum development, teaching and all other aspects of schooling.
-This position was strongly supported by both the Australian Schools Commission's Report for the Triennium 1976-78 and the Warnock Report, which went further to assert that if ordinary schools are to improve in their efforts for children with special needs they will require special support from within their organisation.
+The Special Assistance Program recognized the influence of a child's learning environment on their behavior and learning, as well as the right of children to have their learning needs met within the same education systems and social settings as their peers.
+The program also considered literacy and mathematical proficiency as essential parts of a functioning education system and designed the concept of SARTs to support those specific skills.
+In considering the wider social settings for students, the program saw classroom teachers and parents as integral to all aspects of a child's schooling, including curriculum development and day-to-day teaching activities.
+This position was supported by both the Australian Schools Commission's Report for the Triennium 1976-78 and the Warnock Report, which further asserted that if ordinary schools were to improve their ability to support children with special needs, then they would require special support from within their organization.

 Functions

-The role and functions of the SARTs were specifically prescribed by the Government after extensive consultation with the Victorian Teachers Union (VTU) and the Victorian Primary Principals Association (VPPA).
+The functions of the SARTs were specifically prescribed by the government after consultation with the Victorian Teachers Union (VTU) and the Victorian Primary Principals Association (VPPA).
 They were: